camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 ### What are first class functions?

-A language which supports first class functions allows functions to be assigned to variables, passed as arguments to other functions and returned from other functions.
+A language supporting first class functions allows them to be assigned to variables, passed as arguments to other functions and be returned from other functions.
 Go has support for first class functions.

 Anonymous functions: Go language provides a special feature known as an anonymous function.
-An anonymous function is a function which doesn’t contain any name.
-It is useful when you want to create an inline function
+An anonymous function is a function which doesn’t have a name.
+It is useful when you want to create an inline function.

 ```golang
 package main